-As an administrator, you are responsible for making sure all the deceased's assets are accounted for, all the deceased's debts are paid and all beneficiaries receive their inheritance as outlined in the deceased's will and/or pursuant to the laws of intestacy.
+As an executor, you are responsible for making sure all the deceased's assets are accounted for, all the deceased's debts are paid and all beneficiaries receive their inheritance as outlined in the deceased's will.

 You are required to file an Oath of Office that attests you will well and truly collect and administer, according to law, the estate of the deceased.